osmond-lab/eeb314/docs/lectures/lecture-02.md

 | a x a | $q'^2$ | 0 | 0 | 1 |
 | | | <span style='color: red'>$p'^2$</span> | <span style='color: red'>$2p'q'$</span> | <span style='color: red'> $q'^2$ </span> |

 The genotype frequencies denoted in <span style='color: red'>red</span> are known as the **Hardy-Weinberg frequencies**.
-Note that this table shows that populations not at "Hardy-Weinberg equilibrium" reach Hardy-Weinberg equilibrium after only one generation of random mating.
+They relate the genotype frequencies with the allele frequency.
+This table shows that populations not at "Hardy-Weinberg equilibrium" reach Hardy-Weinberg equilibrium after only one generation of random mating.

 We now have the frequency of genotypes in the next generation in terms of the allele frequencies in the previous generation,